Skip to Content

 3 Types of Horses You Should Know, Plus 5 Different Kinds

-On a cool morning, my grandson and I watched our horses play when we noticed his cousins’ Belgian approach the group of smaller Thoroughbreds, and calmly looked around.
+On a cool morning, my grandson and I watched our horses play when we noticed his cousins’ Belgian approach the group of smaller Thoroughbreds and calmly looked around.
 Seeing these horses together prompted us to discuss the different types of horses.

 The primary types of horses you should know are draft horses, warmbloods, and hot-blooded horses.
-But there are many more types than just those three; horses can be categorized by their hair, use, or color, while others may have a specific way of traveling.
+But there are many more types than just those three; horses can be categorized by hair, use, or color, while others may have a specific way of traveling.

 Picture of a draft horse,